stanfordroboticsclub/Pupper/docs/guide/software_installation.rst

 	ssh pi@10.0.0.Y

-	* Here, "Y" is the IP address you chose for the Pi when running the install_packages.sh script.
+Here, "Y" is the IP address you chose for the Pi when running the install_packages.sh script.
 When prompted for the password, enter the default password "raspberry" or the one you set in the install_packages.sh script.

+If you forgot what the Pi's IP address is, turn off the Pi, take out the SD card and put it in your computer.
+Then open the sd card folder and go to the folder: boot/appliance/etc/network/.
+Open the file called "interfaces" in a text editor.
+On line 19 it should show the IP address as "address 10.0.0.x".

 2. Test for the internet connection.
 ######################################